oharbol/Crypto_Trader/README.md

 - [ ] Compare RL agent against bot

 # Disclaimer
 __Use this library at your own risk.__ Trading is inherently risky and could lead to financial loss especially with automatated trading.
-Never run automated trading code without proper supervision to prevent financial losses.
+Never run automated trading code without thorough testing and proper supervision to prevent financial losses.
+I make no promises that this repository will guarantee profits.
 I am not responsible for any monetary losses.